Scarface (1983 film): Depiction of stereotypes

 During filming, some Cubans objected to the film's Cuban characters being portrayed as criminals by mostly non-Cuban actors.
-The film featured a disclaimer following its credits stating in red, all-cap lettering "Scarface is a fictional account of the activities of a small group of ruthless criminals.
+The film features a disclaimer following its credits, stating in red, all-cap lettering, "Scarface is a fictional account of the activities of a small group of ruthless criminals.
 The characters do not represent the Cuban/American community and it would be erroneous and unfair to suggest that they do.
-The vast majority of Cuban/Americans have demonstrated a dedication, vitality and enterprise that has enriched the American scene".
+The vast majority of Cuban/Americans have demonstrated a dedication, vitality and enterprise that has enriched the American scene."

-In 2008, Damarys Ocaña of The Guardian wrote that the film reinforces stereotypes of Marielito Cubans, as it exaggerated the number of criminals in the Mariel boatlift.
+In 2008, Damarys Ocaña of The Guardian wrote that the film reinforces stereotypes of Marielito Cubans, as it exaggerates the number of criminals in the Mariel boatlift.
 She also called Pacino's portrayal of a Cuban-American as having a "ridiculous accent and overacting".
-According to a 1985 Sun Sentinel magazine article, it was rumored that, of the approximate 125,000 refugees that entered the United States on the boatlift, around 16,000 to 20,000 were estimated to be criminals and around 350 to 400 Mariel Cubans were reported to inhabit Dade County jails on a typical day.
-However, in a New York Daily News editorial following the film’s release, Miguel Perez charged, “the movie fails to say that even among those Marielitos who had criminal records, there were thousands whose offenses were so minor that they would not be considered criminals here, and thousands of others whose ‘criminal record’ was based on their opposition to the Communist regime.”
+According to a 1985 Sun Sentinel magazine article, it was rumored that, of the approximate 125,000 refugees that entered the United States on the boatlift, around 16,000 to 20,000 were estimated to be criminals, and around 350 to 400 Mariel Cubans were reported to inhabit Dade County jails on a typical day.
+However, in a New York Daily News editorial following the film's release, Miguel Perez charged, "The movie fails to say that even among those Marielitos who had criminal records, there were thousands whose offenses were so minor that they would not be considered criminals here, and thousands of others whose 'criminal record' was based on their opposition to the Communist regime."

 Demetrio Perez, the city commissioner of Miami, led the charge against the film.
-Estimates assert that the Cuban refugees only included some 2,700 hardened criminals.
-In The Oliver Stone Experience, Stone commented: "Well, Tony Montana was a gangster ...
+Estimates assert that the Marisol refugee population included only 2,700 hardened criminals, over a thousand of whom were deported back to Cuba by the U.S. government.
+In The Oliver Stone Experience, Stone commented, "Well, Tony Montana was a gangster ...
 His mother and his sister represent the clean-cut Cuban community.
 His mother scolds him: You're a scumbag, get out of my house!
 You're ruining your sister!
 So there is a strong morality in the movie.
 I knew about the criticisms even in advance, that Cubans were not like that.
 But I'm sorry: A lot of Cubans did become Marielitos.
-If I'd done it about Colombians, they would've said the same thing: 'You're anti-Colombian'".
+If I'd done it about Colombians, they would've said the same thing: 'You're anti-Colombian'."